About Us

 Overview

-Young Lions Jazz Conservatory, a non-profit 501(c)(3) recognized corporation, is an organization dedicated to nurturing and supporting a collaborative learning culture that advances the mission, contributes to the vibrancy of the community, and promotes the development of well-balanced individuals.
+Young Lions Jazz Conservatory (YLJC) is a 501(c)(3) non-profit organization dedicated to fostering a collaborative learning environment that nurtures young musicians, enriches the community, and supports the development of well-rounded individuals.

-Our goal is to keep our standard of teaching at the highest level while maintaining a friendly, fun, and nurturing environment.
-The study of music enriches not only the lives of the students and teachers, but the community and society as well.
+Our goal is to uphold the highest standards of jazz education in a welcoming, supportive, and inspiring environment.
+The study of music not only enriches the lives of our students and teachers but also strengthens the community and the future of jazz.

 Thank You To Our Generous Scholarship Donors!

-Mrs. Joan Jacobs and Dr. Irwin Jacobs - YLJC Jacobs Jazz Orchestra
+Mrs. Joan Jacobs and Dr. Irwin Jacobs - YLJC Jacobs Big Bands

 Gina Kakos - Charles Kakos Scholarship